Publications

 Ronny Diamond, David Kezur, Mimi Meyers, Constance Sharf, Margot Weinshel

-Guilford, (1999)
+Guilford (1999)

 Describes a unique therapeutic approach developed to treat couples confronting the painful challenge of infertility.